CDL55-26/ECE350-Processor/proc-toolchain-student/README.md

 3. To open the GTKWave file, run `gtkwave ../../test_files/output_files/test_name.vcd`

 ## Important Parameters
-The `config.yaml` configuration file provides numerous options for the autotester.
+The `config.ini` configuration file provides numerous options for the autotester.
 The most important are:
 * `PROCS`: The folder containing the processor files.
 This is provided as `main` by default and all of your processor files should go into `main/proc`.
 * `FILT_ASM`: Enables filtering of the `test_files/assembly_files` directory.
 If set to `True`, only files listed in the `active_{ACTIVE_FILE}.txt` file are tested.
 * `ACTIVE_FILE`: The file containing the assembly files you want to test against.
 These files can be found in `test_files/assembly_files`.
 By defalt, there are three premade options for each of the Gradescope checkpoints: `baby`, `hazardous`, and `final`.